How the GATT Rate Changes Your Pension Lump Sum

 Conclusion and Closing Thoughts

-If the decision whether to take a lump sum in lieu of your pension seems complex – it can be.
-The GATT Rate (30-Year Treasury Rate) is only one of the factors you want to consider.
-There are a whole host of other variables in your personal situation.
+If the decision whether to take a lump sum in lieu of your pension seems complex, it can be.
+The GATT Rate (30-Year Treasury Rate) and segmentation rates are only some of the factors you want to consider.
+There are many other variables in your situation.

-Given the historically lower 30-Year Treasury rate, lump sums may trend lower into the future.
-If you’ve been putting off making the decision whether to take a lump sum payout instead of regular pension payments, now is the time to get serious.
-You might be surprised at how your pension lump sum could change.
+Given the current 30-Year Treasury rate, lump sums may trend higher or lower into the future.
+If you’ve been putting off deciding whether to take a lump sum payout instead of regular pension payments, now is the time to get serious.
+You may be surprised at how your pension lump sum could impact you.